REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 The Manager has in place an Investor Relations department which facilitates effective communication with Unitholders and analysts.
-The Manager also maintains the Website which contains information on Ascendas Reit including but not limited to current and past announcements and news releases, financial statements, investor presentations and Annual Reports.
+The Manager also maintains the Website which contains information on Ascendas Reit including but not limited to its Prospectus, current and past announcements and news releases, financial statements, investor presentations and Annual Reports.

 Managing Stakeholder Relationships

 The Board’s role includes considering sustainability as part of its strategic formulation.
 The Manager adopts an inclusive approach for Ascendas Reit by considering and balancing the needs and interests of material stakeholders, as part of the overall strategy to ensure that the best interests of Ascendas Reit are served.
 The Manager is committed to sustainability and incorporates the key principles of environmental and social responsibility, and corporate governance in Ascendas Reit’s business strategies and operations.
 The Manager has arrangements in place to identify and engage with material stakeholder groups from time to time to gather feedback on the sustainability issues most important to them and to manage its relationships with such groups.
 Such arrangements include maintaining the Website, which is kept updated with current information, to facilitate communication and engagement with Ascendas Reit’s stakeholders.
 More details of Ascendas Reit’s sustainability approach, environmental policies and stakeholder engagement can be found in the Integrated Sustainability Report prepared in accordance with the Global Reporting Initiative (GRI) Standards.

 In addition to the ARC and NRC, the Board has also established an IC.